Test in a live environment

 A PDF document preserves the integrity of its content as the formatting does not change when opened on other devices.
 A PDF document cannot be changed unless you have access to the original file from which it was created.
 This means that there are no risks of accidentally editing, deleting, or altering its contents without the user's knowledge.
 The PDF document is in the public domain, meaning that anyone can download and read it without any legal issues.
 PDFs are becoming increasingly important in our digital world due to their ability to store information in a single document that can be shared at any time.

-In this article we will compare two .NET PDF libraries:
+In this article, we will compare two .NET PDF libraries:

-IronPdf is a .NET library that helps create and read PDF documents, as well as provides the tools to manage and adapt PDF documents.
+IronPDF - A Powerful .NET PDF Library is a .NET library that helps create and read PDF documents, as well as provides the tools to manage and adapt PDF documents.
 IronPDF is a library that hosts building functions for creating, reading, and manipulating PDF files with only a few lines of code.

 The following article will show you how to create PDF files with IronPDF.
-This tutorial assumes that you already know the basics of C#, Visual Studio and that you possess a working knowledge of HTML.
+This tutorial assumes that you already know the basics of C#, Visual Studio, and that you possess a working knowledge of HTML.

 We can create a PDF file in C# with only a few lines of code.
 This is a very easy task that only requires basic knowledge of C# and HTML.
-With this URL, you can explore more about IronPDF.
+This detailed overview of IronPDF will help you learn more about its features.

-We first need to install the NuGet Package to develop a solution.
+We first need to install the IronPDF NuGet Package to develop a solution.
 From the Menu Bar, select "Project" and a drop-down list will appear.
-Select "Manage NuGet Packages" from the drop-down menu.
+Select "Manage IronPDF NuGet Packages" from the drop-down menu.
 The window below will display:

 Select the "Browse" tab: